-- Have been living in the Hudson Valley for more than six months: - Proof of family's homeownership or tenant-ship such as utility bills or rent receipts is required. - Or attends a secondary or post-secondary educational institution in the Hudson Valley region: • Proof of enrolment such as verification letters or official transcripts are required.
+- Have been living in the Hudson Valley for more than six months: - o Proof of family's homeownership or tenant-ship such as utility bills or rent receipts is required. - Or attends a secondary or post-secondary educational institution in the Hudson Valley region: - o Proof of enrollment such as verification letters or official transcripts is required.